The Devil with the Three Golden Hairs: Synopsis

-A poor woman gave birth to a son with a caul (where the amniotic sac is still intact at birth), which was interpreted to mean that he would marry the king's daughter at fourteen years of age.
-The wicked king, hearing of it, visited the family and persuaded them to allow him to bring the boy back and raise him in the castle.
-Instead, he put the boy in a box and threw the box into the water, so that he would drown and not grow up to marry his daughter.
-But rather than sink, it drifted down to a mill, where it was found by the miller and his wife.
-The two decided to raise the boy on their own.
+A poor woman gives birth to a son with a caul (where the amniotic sac is still intact at birth), which is interpreted to mean that he would marry the king's daughter at fourteen years of age.
+The wicked king, hearing of it, visits the family and persuades them to allow him to bring the boy back and raise him in the castle.
+Instead, he puts the boy in a box and throws the box into the water, so that he will drown and not grow up to marry his daughter.
+But rather than sink, it drifts down to a mill, where it is found by the miller and his wife.
+The two decide to raise the boy on their own.

-Fourteen years later, the king happened to visit the mill inadvertently.
-Upon seeing the boy, the king asked the miller if he was his father, who then explained the story of how he and his wife had come to raise the boy.
-Shocked, the king devised a way to rid himself of the boy once and for all.
-He gave the young man a sealed letter and instructed him to deliver it to the queen.
-Inside, the letter commanded that the boy be killed and buried once he arrived.
+Fourteen years later, the king happens to visit the mill inadvertently.
+Upon seeing the boy, the king asks the miller if he was his father, who then explains the story of how he and his wife had come to raise the boy.
+Shocked, the king devises a way to rid himself of the boy once and for all.
+He gives the young man a sealed letter and instructs him to deliver it to the queen.
+Inside, the letter commands that the boy be killed and buried once he arrives.

-On his way to deliver the letter, the boy sought shelter in an old woman's house for the night.
-Despite her warnings that robbers frequented the house, the boy fell asleep, claiming he could walk no further.
-When the bandits arrived, they read the letter and took pity on the boy.
+On his way to deliver the letter, the boy seeks shelter in an old woman's house for the night.
+Despite her warnings that robbers frequent the house, the boy falls asleep, claiming he can walk no further.
+When the bandits arrive, they read the letter and take pity on the boy.
 Without waking him, they put a new letter in its place, dictating that the boy should marry the king's daughter upon his arrival.
-When the morning came, they pointed him in the direction of the castle and he went on his way.
+When the morning comes, they point him in the direction of the castle and he goes on his way.

-The wedding proceeded, and when the king returned, he dispatched the boy to travel into Hell and return with three of the Devil's golden hairs, in yet another effort to rid himself of his new son-in-law.
+The queen, who has obeyed the letter's instructions and proceeded with wedding celebrations, is interrupted by the king's return.
+In exasperation, the king calculates an impossible task to rid himself of his new son-in-law; instructing the boy to travel into Hell and return with three of the Devil's golden hairs.